wilix-team/iohook/README.md

 ## Apps

 Are you using iohook in your project ?
-Please tell us in a [PR](https://github.com/wilix-team/iohook/pulls) so we an add it to the list !
+Please tell us in a [PR](https://github.com/wilix-team/iohook/pulls) so we can add it to the list !

 - [Cortex](https://crtx.gg/)
 - [Tracklify](https://tracklify.com/)